TV Cable Set-Top Australia Timeline

 Combined with HTML5 found in computer browsers since 2012, the two protocols replaced earlier plug-in Adobe Flash used with the YouTube launch in 2005.
 Another protocol developed in 2010 for the IE browser, Microsoft Smooth Streaming currently sees little use.

-• Australian companies Binge (Foxtel) and Stan launched Jan 2015 with 2.4 million subscribers in 2021.
+• Australian companies Binge (Foxtel) with 1.5 million and Stan launched Jan 2015 with 2.6 million subscribers.

 • US companies